Home / Home / A Beginner’s Guide to Composting in Bend, Central Oregon

 After collecting scraps and building a successful compost pile, reap the rewards with nutrient-rich soil for the garden.

-If you like the idea of composting, but don’t have a use for it at home, there are a lot of options still available to you.
-Wilkins recommends checking out community gardens, as most will accept kitchen scraps.
-Or start a compost bin in your community.
+If the concept of composting resonates with you, but you don’t have a direct use for it at home, fear not.
+There are plenty of options available.
+Community gardens, for instance, often accept kitchen scraps.
+You can also consider initiating a community compost bin in your neighborhood.
 “Our farm stand in Sisters, The Stand, has a community compost bin,” Wilkins said.
 “Come check it out for an example of how to start your own.”